rizac/gfzreport/gfzreport/templates/tutorial/_gfzreport_web_on_server.rst

 1. If you get a error: "insufficient permission for adding an object to repository..." after issuing the ``git pull``, it might be that a ``git pull`` has been previosuly issued with root privileges (which might happen when restarting the server and forgotting to exit).
-In that case, issue a
+In that case, first :ref:`gainrootprivileges` and then issue a:

 .. code-block:: bash

-   su
-   Password: [TYPE PASSWORD]
-   sudo chown -R sysop:sysop .
+   chown -R sysop:sysop .
    exit
    git pull